ruppinlab/madhitter/INSTALLATION.md

 ## SCIP

-MadHitter relies on [SCIP](https://scip.zib.de/) (Solving Constraint Integer Programs) to solve integer linear programs.
+MadHitter relies on [SCIP](https://scip.zib.de/) (Solving Constraint Integer Programs) or Gurobi (www.gurobi.com; see README.md) to solve integer linear programs.
 One can download SCIP from [here](https://scip.zib.de/index.php#download).
-Compiling it from source using CMake is recommended.
+Compiling it from source using CMake is one way to SCIP installed.

 We want to install SCIP in such a way that PySCIPOpt, the Python interface for SCIP can be installed.